mvartani76/iot-detroit-july2015/Arduino/README.md

 https://github.com/abraham/twitteroauth with further documentation located here: https://twitteroauth.com/

 **Arduino_Xively_Ethnt/WiFi_App** - These two Arduino sketches send the sensor reading data to the Xively Platform.

+# Tools / Software Used

+For these examples, I was using Arduino IDE 1.6.5 from https://www.arduino.cc/en/main/software running on a Windows 7 64 bit Dell Inspiron